Prakash007-CEH/information-gathering/README.md

 Followed by 403 Forbidden with Cache-Control: no-cache and a short body — the final response indicates access to the requested resource was denied.

-Client-Peer: 5.22.145.121:80 — the request appears to have been handled via an intermediate host or proxy at that IP and port.
+Client-Peer: 5.22.145.121:80 — this indicates the remote peer that responded; do not assume it is always an intermediate proxy without further evidence.

 Timestamps (Client-Date, Last-Modified) are in GMT and show when the server generated those headers.

-**⭐Whatweb**
+### WhatWeb

 WhatWeb: A command-line web scanner that identifies web technologies (servers, frameworks, CMS, headers, cookies, and more) used by a website.